sonata-project/SonataAdminBundle/docs/cookbook/recipe_customizing_a_mosaic_list.rst

 Customizing a mosaic list
 =========================

+.. versionadded:: 3.0

-Since version 3.0, the AdminBundle now include a mosaic list mode in order to have a more visual representation.
+   Since 3.0, the AdminBundle includes a mosaic list mode in order to have a more visual representation.

 .. figure:: ../images/list_mosaic_default.png
    :align: center